HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 Concrete is cheap and widely available, so DIY’ers love using it for many types of small projects you can think of.

-Typically when doing smaller projects you’ll want to look for mixes that are cement vs concrete, and either have sand pre-mixed, or you can add sand yourself.
+Typically, when doing smaller projects, you’ll want to look for cement or concrete mixes that either have sand pre-mixed or you can add sand yourself.

 You should avoid a mix with larger aggregates in them.